 When to skip AI and use a rule

 Not every rename needs an LLM.
 If you have one vendor that always sends the same template (your accountant's software, for example), the routing decision is deterministic and you can promote it to an AI Rule Builder rule.
-The Rule Builder takes a plain-English description of the rule and generates a deterministic config that runs without consuming AI credits.
+The Rule Builder takes a plain-English description of the rule and generates a deterministic config that does not use your AI allowance at all.
 For high-volume single-vendor flows this is the right tool.
 See our piece on AI Sort vs Rule Builder for the full picture of when to use which.

 FAQ